Trina’s Toxic Talk:

 A key selling point for mineral products is that they come from the earth and consist of natural minerals such as zinc and titanium.
 That doesn’t mean they don’t contain chemicals.
 Minerals are made up of chemical elements, but since the companies don’t put in additional chemical ingredients they claim the products are pure.

 Minerals sound harmless.
 They give the makeup their sheen, shimmer and vibrant color- yet, the mineral itself may not be the problem.
 All minerals must be processed and it is through this “processing” that chemicals are used and remain on the mineral.
+In order to be used in cosmetics, mined minerals must be washed in toxic chemicals that do not get removed.
+When you apply mineral makeup to your skin, you are absorbing those toxins all day long... and they can cause skin irritations and acne as well.
 Big Cosmo will not tell you this… they don’t want you to see through their natural deceptions.

 What Are Mineral Makeups?

 There’s no legal or real definition of mineral makeup.
-Bare Essentials sort of coined the term and brought it to the forefront in the 1990’s and began the “mineral makeup revolution”.
+Bare Essentials coined the term and brought it to the forefront in the 1990s and began the “mineral makeup revolution”.
 Since the financial payoff was a huge success, Big Cosmo jumped on the mineral train.
 While it sounds good on the surface, I never take anything for granted.
 In order to gain my TRUST, it has to provide my external and internal structures with nutrients, not chemicals.
-On that note, lets take a closer look:
+On that note, let's take a closer look:

 Mineral makeup, TRUST or TRASH?